aryankashyap7/Hackerrank-Conqueror/README.md

     <br>33 efficient solutions to HackerRank problems
 </p>

-# HackerRank | Unveiling The Solutions
+# HackerRank Conqueror | Unveiling The Solutions

 This repository consists of solutions to HackerRank **practice** problems using **C**, **C++** and **Python**.
 As I'm in learning phase, this repo doesn't have all the solutions present.
 But as an avid supporter of consistent learning, be sure to expect the other solutions soon!